 TE = TECEP® Examination

 SD = Self-Directed Course (12 weeks, i.e. TES-100)

 Students attending Thomas Edison State University are expected to participate and fully engage in all academically related activities.
 Examples of these activities include making submissions to online discussion boards, communicating within the class lounge forum, dialoguing with mentors within the private mentor forum, submitting assignments, and completing exams and quizzes when due.
 Students must review course calendars for the timing and types of submissions expected.
 Note: Merely logging into or viewing your courses does not constitute academic engagement.

-System Requirement: If you plan to register for OL, EP, PA, PF, NU or NG, see Online Courses for minimum system requirements.
+System Requirement: If you plan to register for OL, EP, PA, PF, NU, NG or SD, see Online Courses for minimum system requirements.